xjrga/snack/README.md

         - track any nutrient or compound that has an impact on health
         - find food items that provide a specific nutrient
         - keep a food journal and track progress
-        - compare two meals to see difference in nutritional value
+        - compare two foods or meals to see difference in nutritional value
         - compare meals against Required Daily Allowance (RDA) values
         - compare meals against Upper Limit (UL) values
         - Export data and create reports in spreadsheet